 The Raumplan, with its rooms evolving around the central steps, allows visual connection among the different areas.
-Between the spaces, cut-out and pierced walls frame the views on diagonal directions, giving the interior an almost theatrical quality, often described as “voyeuristic“.
+Between the spaces, cut-out walls frame the views on diagonal directions, giving the interior an almost theatrical quality, often described as “voyeuristic“.

 The use of glazed surfaces and the placement of mirrors in key places demonstrate a strategy of introspection and visual connectivity of the rooms characteristic of Loosian architecture, without these interfering in the functional separation between the different spaces.

 The idea of the Raumplan was best expressed by the author himself: "My architecture is not conceived by drawings, but by spaces.
 I do not draw plans, facades or sections… For me, the ground floor, first floor do not exist… There are only interconnected continual spaces, rooms, halls, terraces… Each space needs a different height… These spaces are connected so that ascent and descent are not only unnoticeable, but at the same time functional.”

 The first floor is divided into several smaller rooms featuring bedroom of Josef and Jenny Winternitz, two children's rooms, a bathroom, a toilet, a closet, and a guest room.
 Although original furniture was not preserved and there is still not enough information regarding the original appearance of each of these rooms, few of the typically Loosian details remained and were restored.